fogbow/fogbowcloud.org/content/pages/interoperability-behavioral-plugins.md

 ### Configure

-As you can see at the [Manager Install Guide](http://www.fogbowcloud.org/install-manager), after installation move the file ```manager.conf.example``` to ```manager.conf```.
 You need to add the compute plugin contents according to plugin that will be used.
-These examples show the required properties for plugins already available on fogbowcloud project.
+These examples show the required properties for the plugins currently available.

 ##### OpenStack OCCI Compute Plugin